 Residential students are carefully supervised by specially trained and selected resident interns who look after their safety and well-being and coordinate and lead all activities.
 International students who come as a school group must have at least one chaperone accompanying them on their flight.
 The MITY staff will help with accommodations for the chaperone if needed.
 Chaperones are given a bus pass and are encouraged to explore the Twin Cities while the students are in classes.
 Chaperones are welcome to join the evening fieldtrip events.
 Please contact Erica Brewinski at 651-243-2221 or email@example.com for details about the cost for chaperones.

 Students receive three meals per day (breakfast, lunch and dinner).
 The meals at Café Mac are healthy and delicious, offering many choices for Macalester’s own international community.
 Café Mac has been committed to “food service for a sustainable future” for decades so you will always find something wonderful to eat!

 A MITY staff member will meet you at the MSP airport and make arrangements for transportation to and from the campus.

-Tuition for international students is $2,500 for the two weeks.
-This includes tuition, room and meals, evening and weekend events, and transportation to and from the airport.
+Tuition for international students includes tuition, supplies, room, all meals, transportation to/from the airport (if needed), and evening and weekend events.
 Students should bring their own spending money.
-One of the evening trips is to the Mall of America.
-Tuition can be paid via a wire transfer or credit card.
+Tuition can be paid via credit card.